What is a Technical Sourcer?

 - Provide reporting and regular status updates to the the acquisition team

-Top Tools of a Sourcer
+Top Tools of a Technical Sourcer

 We've also compiled the most common tools listed in job description.
-If you're serious about becoming a sourcer, get familiar with these and be ready to talk about them.
+If you're serious about becoming a technical sourcer, get familiar with these and be ready to talk about them.

-For Tracking Applicants
+For Sourcing Applicants

 - BreezyHR